Braddock Road station: Station layout

 Access to the island platform is provided by one pair of escalators and one elevator.
+The Metro tracks and platform are on an embankment relative to street level, supported by a concrete retaining wall.
 West of the platform are the three tracks of the RF&P Subdivision, which carry Amtrak and Virginia Railway Express trains, while east of the platform there are bus bays serving DASH and Metrobus and a small metered parking lot.